eduardocarneiro/databases/README.md

 # databases
-Repository create to add studies and portfolio about database
+Repository created to add studies and portfolio about database